john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 A 1930 paper by Stephen Butterworth, a British engineer and physicist {cite}`ctx8685948790003821` showed that an ideal filter could be approximated by a low-pass filter whose cutoff frequency was normalized to 1 radian per second.
 The Butterworth filter has a flat passband and a more gradual transition to the stopband, which eliminates the ringing artifacts characteristic of the ideal low-pass filter.

-The Butterworth filter’s stopband begins at the cutoff frequency The roll-off rate, a measure of how quickly the filter’s response decreases as the frequency increases beyond the cutoff frequency, is controlled by the *order* of the filter.
+The Butterworth filter’s stopband begins at the cutoff frequency.
+The roll-off rate, a measure of how quickly the filter’s response decreases as the frequency increases beyond the cutoff frequency, is controlled by the *order* of the filter.
 Higher order filters have a steeper roll-off rate, than lower order filters as shown in {numref}`butterworth_ideal`

 ```{figure} ../../../figures/butterworth.png
 ---